markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/impressions.md

 <br>
 <ul style="list-style-type: decimal; margin-left: 20px;">

-- To further enhance the student experience, the university could explore expanding on-campus dining options, as there is mention of only a single dining hall.
+- To further enhance the student experience, the university could focus on improving the counseling center, as suggested by one snippet, which would contribute to better mental health support.
-- Additionally, ensuring that academic programs are clearly communicated to prospective students could help manage expectations and reduce the number of students switching majors.
+- Additionally, continuing to upgrade and maintain technological resources, such as email systems and computer labs, would benefit students.
-- The university might also consider increasing support for students during the transition to college life, as indicated by the need for adjustment on both students' and professors' parts.
+- Expanding dining options and ensuring that financial aid processes are transparent and accessible could also improve satisfaction.
-- Lastly, continuing to foster an inclusive environment that accommodates diverse lifestyles, such as those who abstain from alcohol, will contribute to a positive campus culture.
+- Lastly, fostering a sense of community for remote and commuting students could enhance their connection to the university.

 </ul>
     </Tab>